 Built 1816.
 Closed 1980.

-The preacher John Wesley preached in Bridgwater several times between 1746 and 1769 and his followers formed a congregation that was licenced to worship in 1753.
+The King Street Wesleyan Chapel, Bridgwater, was built in 1816 and closed in 1980.
+The cleric John Wesley preached in Bridgwater several times between 1746 and 1769 and his followers formed a congregation that was licenced to worship in 1753.
 (Victoria County History, Somserset vol 6, 236).
 They first met in a cottage in Eastover, then a small chapel there (Jarman’s History of Bridgwater, 220).

 In 1816 they built a chapel in King Street.
 Isabella Metford’s handwritten notes on the town record that the site had previously been lived in by a Thomas Talbot, a Quaker and a chemist – apparently in ‘a very old house’.
 An idea of the original appearance of the Bridgwater chapel can be found in the form of the former Ebenezer Wesleyan Chapel on Paul Street in Shepton Mallet, which is identical, although that building was constructed in stone, rather than Bridgwater’s brick.
 Shepton Mallet’s is a little later, dating to 1819, and is assumed to have taken its lead from the Walcot Methodist Chapel, Bath, which was designed by Rev. William Jenkins (Pevsner North Somerset).